Organwolf/Othello/README.md

 To the right of the board statistics of how many branches have been pruned and what depth was reached can be seen.
 We have set the MIN_SEARCH_TIME to 2 seconds.
 Otherwise the statistics get overwritten.
 If this is annoying just trust that the algorithm actually does what it’s supposed to and change the minimum search time to zero.

-As is the program plays a game with our alpha-beta algorithm against an algorithms that randomly selects a move.
+As is the program plays a game with our alpha-beta algorithm against an algorithm that randomly selects a move.
 If you would like to change this you will have to do two things.
 First, open UserSettings.java and change:

 ```
 	public static final GameMode GAME_MODE = GameMode.AGENT_VS_AGENT;